Marc-Aradillas/Marc-Aradillas/README.md

   <tr>
     <td valign="center">

-🎓 I am currently pursuing my **Bachelor's in Computer Science Engineering with a concentration in Software Engineering**.
+🎓 I am currently pursuing my **Bachelor's in Computer Science with a concentration in Software Engineering**.

 🌱 I am currently learning **Python/C++** and also interested in **Machine Learning/Data Science/Artificial intelligence**.